lipesilvapr/projeto-compass_sales-Felipe_Silva_Pires-urubu_do_git/README.md

 yarn android
 ```

-If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or on your phisical device.
+If everything is set up _correctly_, you should see the app running in your _Android Emulator_ or on your phisical device.

 ## Branches